BBaoVanC/NameGenerator/README.md

 ### Command-Line Interface

-To use the command-line interface, you must have namegen.py and the generators folder.
+To use the command-line interface, you must have namegen.py and the `libnamegen` folder.
 If you will only use specific generators, you don't need to download the other unused ones.

 Please note that this program is written for Python 3.